OxfordUniversityGliding/ougc.org/index.md

   <img src="/assets/images/home/home_6.jpeg" alt="image 6">
 </div>

-## Fresher's Fair 8 - 9th Oct 2025
-Come see our stall, meet the committee and ask away!

 ## Intro Days Briefing 13th Oct 2025
 There will be an intro days briefing at **Doctorow Hall, St. Edmund Hall** College at **1900 BST**, Monday 13th Oct 2025.
 Don't worry, you will be directed from the porter's lodge